 VIEW THE EXHIBITS ONLINE

-Discover inspiring metal art from home with new digital galleries.
-Through the links below, you can see all second floor exhibits in the historic Library building and view both current and past exhibits.
+Discover inspiring metal art from home with these digital galleries.
+Through the links below, you can see all second floor exhibits in the historic Library building and view past exhibits at the Museum.

 TRIBUTARIES: BEN DORY | KISSING NUMBERS

 In this 2020 Tributaries exhibition, artist and metalsmith Ben Dory pays homage to traditional granulation by using contemporary metalsmithing techniques to create Victorian-inspired jewelry.